aurora-php/parser/README.md

 ## Preface

-This library can be used to build somple parsers.
+This library can be used to build simple parsers.